Associate in Arts for Transfer | SC Program: AA-T.4004

 Units 3

-A survey of the development of the major civilizations of the world from 1500 to the present.
-The focus is on the political, economic, social, intellectual and religious forces present in the rise of Africa, the Americas, Asia and Europe from 1500 to the present day.
-The study of the dynamic interaction of peoples and cultures will give a multi- perspective view of world history.
-This course may be offered in a distance learning format.
+This course offers a survey of the development of the major civilizations of the world from 1500 to the present.
+The focus is on the political, economic, social, intellectual, and religious forces in Africa, the Americas, Asia, and Europe from 1500 to the present day.
+This course offers multiple perspectives of the dynamic interaction of peoples and cultures that shaped this era of world history.
+This course may be offered in a distance education format.

 Apply Now